temporalio/sdk-dotnet/README.md

 calling `StartWorkflowAsync` + `GetResultAsync`, and `GetResultAsync` automatically skips time as much as it can (basically until the end of the workflow or until an activity is run).

-To disable automatic time-skipping while waiting for a workflow result, run code inside a `using (env.AutoTimeSkippingDisabled())` block.
+To disable automatic time-skipping while waiting for a workflow result, run code as a lambda passed to `env.WithAutoTimeSkippingDisabled` or `env.WithAutoTimeSkippingDisabledAsync`.

 ##### Manual Time Skipping